Horses Painting | Exclusive Works | Alessio Cacciatore

 In the living room: the assertive visual signature

 This is the preferred location for a large horse painting.
 Above the sofa, a 120x80 cm format or a triptych immediately becomes the centerpiece of the decor.
 Here, prioritize high-impact compositions: a striking close-up equestrian portrait, a dramatic galloping scene, a rearing horse in a powerful vertical composition.
-Above a distressed leather or deep velvet sofa, the equestrian painting transforms the living room into a true place of character, where every piece has been chosen with discernment.
+Above a patinated leather or deep velvet sofa, the equestrian painting transforms the living room into a truly distinctive space, where every piece has been chosen with discernment.
 Our triptych collection also offers several particularly successful equestrian compositions in this panoramic configuration.

-Choose contemplative equestrian portraits, white horses in soft compositions, and equine watercolors in a powdery palette.
-A 80x60 cm format above the headboard, on matte canvas that subtly softens contrasts so as not to disturb the sleep-conducive atmosphere.
-Avoid overly dramatic compositions (rearing horses, intense galloping scenes) that might detract from the room's restful nature.
-A gentle equestrian presence that gracefully accompanies waking and falling asleep.
+Favor contemplative equestrian portraits, white horses in soft compositions, and equine watercolors in a powdery palette.
+A 80x60 cm format above the headboard, on matte canvas that subtly softens contrasts so as not to disturb the climate conducive to sleep.
+Avoid overly dramatic compositions (rearing horses, intense galloping scenes) that can disrupt the restful nature of the room.
+A gentle equestrian presence that accompanies waking and falling asleep with grace.

-A particularly successful case: a horse painting in a rider's bedroom.
-Prioritize compositions that speak to her passion: thoroughbreds in full gallop, powerful equestrian portraits, show jumping scenes, wild horses at liberty.
-An ideal 80x60 cm format, glossy plexiglass for color brilliance and resistance to the daily life of a teenage girl's room.
-The painting becomes an identity marker, a visual signature of a passion lived since childhood, to be integrated into an overall scenography extended by our bedroom collection.
+A particularly successful case: the horse painting in a rider's bedroom.
+Favor compositions that speak to her passion: a thoroughbred in full gallop, a powerful equestrian portrait, a show jumping scene, a wild horse in freedom.
+An ideal 80x60 cm format, glossy plexiglass for the brilliance of colors and resistance to the daily life of a teenage room.
+The painting becomes an identity marker, a visual signature of a passion lived since childhood, to be integrated into a global scenography extended by our bedroom collection.

 In a rider's or equestrian enthusiast's office

-An equestrian painting in a professional office is particularly well-suited for enthusiasts who want to integrate their love of horses into their work environment.
-A close-up equestrian portrait, a rearing horse in a vertical composition, or a classic racing scene brings an inspiring presence to the space, reminding them daily of a foundational passion.
+The equestrian painting in a professional office is particularly suitable for enthusiasts who want to integrate their love of horses into their work environment.
+A close-up equestrian portrait, a rearing horse in a vertical composition, or a classic race scene bring to the space an inspiring presence that daily reminds them of a foundational passion.
 Compact or medium format to avoid dominating the space, a muted palette to maintain a professional register.

 In a stairwell or hallway

-A particularly well-suited location for vertical equestrian compositions: a rearing horse that matches the height of the staircase, a full-length equestrian portrait, or a series of several small formats that structure a long hallway.
-The verticality of the equestrian subject dialogues admirably with these circulation spaces and brings a dynamic presence to the home's thoroughfares.
+A location particularly well suited to vertical equestrian compositions: a rearing horse that matches the height of the staircase, a full-length equestrian portrait, a series of several small formats that structure a long hallway.
+The verticality of the equestrian subject admirably dialogues with these circulation spaces and brings a dynamic presence to the home's thoroughfares.

 In a classic dining room

-Equestrian compositions naturally find their place in refined dining rooms, especially those with English or Hispanic inspiration.
-A large equestrian portrait above the sideboard, a classic hunting scene opposite the table, a triptych of galloping horses on the main wall: these artworks bring to the reception area that cultural dimension which elevates the meal to the rank of an experience.
+Equestrian compositions naturally find their place in refined dining rooms, particularly those of English or Hispanic inspiration.
+A large equestrian portrait above the sideboard, a classic hunting scene opposite the table, a triptych of galloping horses on the main wall: these paintings bring to the reception space a cultural dimension that elevates the meal to an experience.

-High-end equestrian centers, private riding clubs, breeding farms, specialized veterinary clinics, riding schools: horse paintings are almost a given in these establishments.
-Opt for imposing large formats that assert the equestrian identity of the place, portraits of thoroughbreds that immediately speak to connoisseur clients, or show jumping scenes that celebrate the sporting dimension of the discipline.
+High-end equestrian centers, private riding clubs, stud farms, specialized veterinary clinics, riding schools: the horse painting is almost a given in these establishments.
+Favor large, imposing formats that assert the equestrian identity of the place, portraits of thoroughbreds that immediately speak to knowledgeable clients, or show jumping scenes that celebrate the sporting dimension of the discipline.

-The format particularly influences the effect of an equestrian painting, because this subject often requires precise framing to reveal its full beauty.
+The format particularly conditions the effect of an equestrian painting, because this subject often requires precise framing to reveal all its beauty.

-The compact format (60x40 cm) is ideal for intimate equestrian portraits, close-ups of horse heads, and intimate compositions.
-Particularly successful in a series of three to create an equestrian gallery wall (for example, three different coats: black, white, chestnut, or three gaits: walk, trot, gallop).
-An approach reminiscent of classic hangings in large stables.
+The compact format (60x40 cm) is ideal for intimate equestrian portraits, close-up horse heads, intimate compositions.
+Particularly successful in sets of three to create an equestrian gallery wall (for example, three different coats: black, white, chestnut, or three gaits: walk, trot, gallop).
+An approach that recalls the classic hangings of grand stables.

 The medium format (80x60 cm) remains the versatile size.
 Suitable for all compositions, from portraits to galloping scenes and more narrative depictions.
-Above a chest of drawers, as a decorative accent in an office, or in a teenage girl's bedroom: it provides a strong presence without dominating the room.
-This format best complements characterful furniture.
+Above a dresser, as a decorative accent in an office, in a teenage girl's room: it brings an assertive presence without dominating the room.
+The format that best dialogues with distinctive furniture.

 The large format (120x80 cm) is the centerpiece.
-Particularly suited for monumental galloping scenes that deserve grandeur, striking close-up equestrian portraits, and panoramic compositions of free herds.
+Particularly suited for monumental galloping scenes that deserve the grandeur, for striking close-up equestrian portraits, and for panoramic compositions of free herds.
 Above a sofa or on a large living room wall, this format allows the horse to fully display its majestic presence.

-The equestrian triptych is a configuration particularly well-suited for scenes of movement.
-Three panels can depict three moments of a gallop (start, full stride, finish line), three different coats in a coherent composition, or a panorama of horses cut into continuous sections.
-A cinematic and structuring effect that transforms a large wall into a true wall scenography.
+The equestrian triptych is a configuration particularly well suited for scenes of movement.
+Three panels that can present three moments of a gallop (start, full stride, finishing stride), three different coats in a coherent composition, or a panorama of horses cut into continuous sections.
+A cinematic and structuring effect that transforms a large wall into a true mural scenography.

 The vertical format particularly magnifies rearing horses, full-length equestrian portraits, and compositions where the animal's verticality structures the image.
-Ideal between two pieces of furniture or in a stairwell, where the vertical silhouette of the subject admirably matches the height of the wall.
-A striking staging that fully highlights the nobility of the animal.
+It's ideal between two pieces of furniture or in a stairwell, where the subject's vertical silhouette beautifully matches the wall's height.
+A striking staging that fully showcases the nobility of the animal.

-Premium canvas or glossy plexiglass: sublimating the equine coat
+Premium canvas or glossy plexiglass: enhancing equine coats

-The medium determines how your horse painting will render the texture of the coat, the depth of the gaze, the sheen of the mane.
-For this subject in particular, the choice merits sustained attention.
+The medium determines how your horse painting will render the coat's texture, the depth of the gaze, and the mane's brilliance.
+For this subject, in particular, the choice deserves sustained attention.

 Premium canvas print

 Our canvas is hand-stretched over a 2 cm thick FSC-certified spruce wood frame.
-Its matte and delicately textured surface gives equestrian compositions a particularly successful pictorial quality for psychological portraits, equine watercolors, and compositions with a subdued dominant tone.
-It subtly softens contrasts and gives coats that velvety quality associated with great classic equestrian works.
-Canvas remains the best choice for intimate portraits, monochrome compositions, white horses in a powdery palette, and all refined atmospheres that favor understated elegance.
-A finish that respects the nobility of the subject.
+Its matte and delicately granular texture gives equestrian compositions a particularly successful pictorial quality for psychological portraits, equine watercolors, and muted compositions.
+It subtly softens contrasts and gives coats that velvety quality associated with great classical equestrian works.
+Canvas remains the best choice for intimate portraits, monochrome compositions, white horses in a powdery palette, and all refined atmospheres that prioritize restrained elegance.
+A finish that respects the subject's nobility.

 Glossy plexiglass print

-Plexiglass is the medium that literally makes the equine coat vibrate.
-Its smooth and glossy finish intensifies the bluish reflection of black coats, sublimates the golden sheen of chestnuts, and gives compositions a particularly spectacular photographic brilliance.
-In a dramatic composition (rearing horse against a stormy sky, gallop at a flamboyant sunset), the effect is striking: the very substance of the animal seems palpable.
-It is also the ideal medium for pop art and colorful abstract compositions that rely on chromatic vividness and require this vibrant rendering to fully achieve their effect.
+Plexiglass is the medium that truly makes the equine coat vibrate.
+Its smooth, glossy finish intensifies the bluish reflection of black coats, enhances the golden brilliance of chestnuts, and gives compositions a particularly spectacular photographic brilliance.
+In a dramatic composition (a rearing horse against a stormy sky, a gallop at a flamboyant sunset), the effect is striking: the very texture of the animal seems palpable.
+It is also the ideal medium for pop art and colorful abstract compositions that play on chromatic vibrancy, and which require this vivid rendering to fully produce their effect.

-In both cases, our prints use high-definition, odorless, and solvent-free ink, completely safe even in a child's bedroom.
-The printing technology we use preserves contrasts and color fidelity for several decades.
-Each painting is delivered ready to hang, including the hanging system.
+In both cases, our prints use high-definition, odorless, solvent-free ink, safe even in a child's bedroom.
+The printing technology we employ preserves contrasts and color fidelity for several decades.
+Each painting comes ready to hang, including the hanging system.

-The horse is one of the most versatile decorative subjects, capable of harmonizing with almost any interior style.
-Here are some ideas based on your style.
+The horse is one of the most versatile decorative subjects there is, capable of interacting with almost any interior style.
+Here are a few ideas depending on your style.

 In a classic or English interior

 The most obvious association.
-Patinated wood, tufted leather, thick drapes, family furniture: the equestrian painting extends this ensemble with perfect coherence.
-Favor classic equestrian portraits, fox hunting scenes, and compositions inspired by English aristocratic iconography.
+Patinated wood, tufted leather, thick drapes, family furniture: the equestrian painting extends this ensemble with perfect consistency.
+Prioritize classic equestrian portraits, fox hunting scenes, and compositions inspired by English aristocratic iconography.
 A decor that exudes timeless elegance.

 In a ranch or Western interior

-For traditional American-inspired decor (raw wood, aged leather, furs, rustic furniture), the horse naturally fits in: wild mustangs, galloping scenes on the plains, compositions of Native American riders.
+For traditionally American-inspired decor (raw wood, aged leather, hides, rustic furniture), the horse naturally fits in: wild mustangs, galloping scenes on the plains, compositions of Native American riders.
 An obvious cultural coherence that admirably extends the American universe.

 In a contemporary and minimalist interior

-The world of teenage equestrian passion admirably welcomes colorful compositions, pop art horses, and dynamic scenes.
-White or light wood furniture, equestrian-patterned textiles, visible riding accessories: the painting becomes the central element that personalizes the bedroom and signifies the teenager's passion.
+The world of teenage equestrian passion admirably accommodates colorful compositions, pop art horses, and dynamic scenes.
+White or light wood furniture, equestrian-patterned textiles, visible riding accessories: the painting becomes the central element that personalizes the room and expresses the teenager's passion.

 More unexpected but magnificent: the horse painting in an Oriental or Chinese-inspired decor.
 The horse holds an important place in Asian symbolism, particularly Chinese, where it represents speed, perseverance, and success.
-Favor minimalist compositions inspired by sumi-e or horses treated with a calligraphic aesthetic.
-A cultural approach that opens new decorative perspectives, to combine with our mandala collection for those who love symbolic Eastern iconography.
+Prioritize refined Sumi-e inspired compositions or horses treated with a calligraphic aesthetic.
+A cultural approach that opens up new decorative perspectives, to be combined with our mandala collection for those who love symbolic Oriental iconography.

 Frequently Asked Questions about Horse Paintings